CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 More map adjustments
 Added Jaeger and Heavy Weapons Units
 Added Crimea as a Protectorate of Ottoman Empire
-Added Alternate path to form USE
-Added Explanation of CoC mechanics
+Added Alternate path to form USE (through Expand the Committees focus) Added Explanation of CoC mechanics
-Laid the groundwork for overhaul of Thirty Years War
+Laid the groundwork for overhaul of Thirty Years War Many balance changes, expect different outcomes from 0.4.1

 Alpha 0.4.1 - Jul.
 13, 2018
 Fix for missing English Civil War complete event for Constitutionalist path